ValveSoftware/steamvr_unity_plugin/Assets/SteamVR/readme.txt

  If you'd like to discuss features, post guides, and give general feedback please post on the steam forum here: https://steamcommunity.com/app/250820/discussions/7/

+Changes for v2.2RC1:

+ * Feature: Added SteamVR_Skeleton_Poser component that simplifies creating poses that are easily compatible with the SteamVR Skeletal System.
+Check the objects in the Interaction System scene for examples or add the component to an interactable.
+More documentation on this feature will come before release.
+Example poses will be improved before release.

+ * Copied skeletalTrackingLevel, arrays, and finger splays into the Skeleton Behaviour component

+ * Fixed some related skeleton docs

+ * Added an option to importing partial bindings to just replace the current actions instead of merging.

 Changes for v2.2b5: